DancesWithDingo/ViewModelToolkit/README.md

 ### `ISaveBarView` implementation

-During configuration, `DialogManager` searches for an instance of ISaveBarView within the `ContentPage` visual tree.
+At runtime, `DialogManager` searches for an instance of ISaveBarView within the `ContentPage` visual tree.
 If it cannot find one, it will create an instance of `ViewModelToolkit.Views.SaveBarView` and insert it in the page at the end of the first `Layout` derived control it finds.
 Depending on the page design, this may be unsuitable behavior.

 The page designer can insert a `SaveBarView` in a ContentPage using XAML syntax: